 Anna was Polish and aged 30 at the time of her death and Tom was Grenadian and aged 22 at the time of Anna’s death.

-Tom was arrested and charged with Anna’s murder, however was found deceased in his prison cell in September 2016, having taken his own life whilst on remand before he could stand trial for Anna’s murder.
+Tom was arrested and charged with Anna’s murder, however, was found deceased in his prison cell in September 2016, having taken his own life whilst on remand before he could stand trial for Anna’s murder.

-An inquest into Anna’s death took place on 19 December 2016, with a conclusion that Anna was unlawfully killed and a medical cause of death being cited as stab wounds to the neck and abdomen.
+An inquest into Anna’s death took place on 19 December 2016, with a conclusion that Anna was unlawfully killed, and a medical cause of death being cited as stab wounds to the neck and abdomen.

 The process began with an initial meeting of the Torbay Community Safety Parentship Domestic Homicide Review Panel on 26th September 2017 when the decision to hold a domestic homicide review was agreed.
 The delay in the Torbay Community Safety Partnership considering Anna’s case for a DHR was caused by ongoing criminal justice processes and inquests that, in the view of the CSP, meant that a DHR could not be effectively progressed earlier.